davin12345678910/CSE403_RCRSPTeam/README.md

 ## Goals:
-1. Make a tool that is more accessibile for users
+1. Make a tool that is more accessibile for users: The current system doesn't provide all the information needed for registration in one place
-2. Make a tool that has a more streamlined add in code process
+2. Make a tool that has a more streamlined add in code process: The add code is time consuming and also it might be challenging for a person who is not familiar
-3. Make a tool that expands the capabilities of the current system to improve the UI
+3. Make a tool that expands the capabilities of the current system to improve the UI: The UI can be more user friendly and easy to use
-4. Make a tool that is more transparent with users when they are registering
+4. Make a tool that is more transparent with users when they are registering: There are some complexities in the current system that our app is going to resolve
-5. Make a tool that includes all of the ratings and previous grades of a class
+5. Make a tool that includes all of the ratings and previous grades of a class: The grade statistics can help user to decide which courses they want to register

 ## Layout of the repository: